Sir Edward Crosbie, 5th Baronet: False evidence submitted

-In preparing their evidence of Crosbie’s innocence, members of his family and friends wrote a footnote, stating:
+In preparing their evidence of Crosbie's innocence, members of his family and friends wrote a footnote, stating:

-Amongft the numerous reports of this nature we cannot forbear to mention the following: ─ That Sir Edward Crofbie, during the interval between his trial and execution, wrote a letter to Sir Charles Afgill, in which he acknowledged the juftice of the fentence, and only requefted that the mode of execution might be varied.
-We have been affured that fome perfons of character have been fhewn the letter, which was faid to have been written by Sir Edward.
-The family could not for a moment give credit to the report, but wifhed to have it in their power to confute it.
-Accordingly the Rev. Mr. Douglas, nephew to Sir Edward Crofbie, and Counfellor Powell, waited on Sir Charles Afgill, who affured them that he had never received a letter of any kind from Sir Edward Crofbie.
-This fable we have endeavoured to trace out, and have very good grounds for afferting, that it originated with one of the members of the Court-Martial.
-How defperate the caufe muft be, which has recourfe to fuch falfehoods, the reader will judge!
+Amongft the numerous reports of this nature we cannot forbear to mention the following: ─ That Sir Edward Crosbie, during the interval between his trial and execution, wrote a letter to Sir Charles Asgill, in which he acknowledged the justice of the sentence, and only requested that the mode of execution might be varied.
+We have been assured that some persons of character have been shown the letter, which was said to have been written by Sir Edward.
+The family could not for a moment give credit to the report, but wished to have it in their power to confute it.
+Accordingly the Rev. Mr. Douglas, nephew to Sir Edward Crosbie, and Counsellor Powell, waited on Sir Charles Asgill, who assured them that he had never received a letter of any kind from Sir Edward Crosbie.
+This fable we have endeavoured to trace out, and have very good grounds for asserting, that it originated with one of the members of the Court-Martial.
+How desperate the cause must be, which has recourse to such falsehoods, the reader will judge!